 The Romanian language is written phonetically and is convenient to learn due to its more straightforward structure and grammar.

-- Speaking, Grammar, Writing: mildly easy.
+- Speaking, Grammar, and Writing: mildly easy.

 - Conclusion: fairly easy

-3 Moderate languages to Learn
+3 Moderate Languages to Learn

 The following are some not-too-difficult and not overly simple languages to learn regarding English: